Commerce (1800 ship): Career

 Lloyd's Register did not reflect the changes in masters and trade in 1803.

-3rd slave voyage (1804–1805): Captain James Woodstock acquired a letter of marque on 28 July 1804.
+3rd voyage transporting enslaved people (1804–1805): Captain James Woodstock acquired a letter of marque on 28 July 1804.
 He sailed from Liverpool on 19 August 1804.
+In 1804, 147 vessels sailed from English ports, bound for the trade in enslaved people; 126 of these vessels sailed from Liverpool.

-Commerce acquired her slaves at Popo (possibly either Little Popo or Grand Popo).
-She arrived at Demerara on 18 April 1805 with 177 slaves.
+Commerce acquired captives at Popo (possibly either Little Popo or Grand Popo).
+She arrived at Demerara on 18 April 1805 with 177 captives.
 She arrived back at Liverpool on 17 October.
 She had left Liverpool with 35 crew members and she had suffered 11 crew deaths on her voyage.
 She brought back 260 pieces of ivory, 20 hogsheads of sugar, and 20 bales of cotton.

-4th slave voyage (1807–1808): Captain James Cunningham acquired a letter of marque on 2 April 1807, and Captain James Willy acquired a letter of marque 11 August 1807.
+4th voyage transporting enslaved people (1807–1808): Captain James Cunningham acquired a letter of marque on 2 April 1807, and Captain James Willy acquired a letter of marque 11 August 1807.
 Commerce sailed from Liverpool on 6 July.
 The Act for the abolition of the slave trade had passed Parliament in March 1807 and took effect on 1 May 1807.
 However, Commerce apparently had received clearance to sail before the deadline.
 Thus, when she sailed on 6 July, she did so legally.

 Commerce, Willey, master, was reported to have arrived at Sierra Leone in August.
 She was reported to have passed Barbados on 2 February 1808, bound for St Vincent's.
-She arrived at Grenada on 17 February 1808, and was sold there.
+She arrived at Grenada on 17 February 1808, and sold her captives there.
 A second report had Commerce, Cunningham, master, having arrived at St Vincent's and selling there.
 Commerce, Willey, master, left Grenada on 12 April, and arrived back at Liverpool on 17 June.
 She had left Liverpool with 27 crew members and she had three crew deaths on her voyage.
 She brought back 674 "elephant teeth" (ivory tusks), 16 tons of camwood, 10 tons of gum copal, and 13 tons of pepper.

 A French privateer captured Commerce on 11 February 1811 at 47°47′N 16°0′W as Commerce was returning to Liverpool from the Guinea coast.
 The French put a prize master and a ten-man prize crew on Commerce.
 They left three men of her original complement on board, a lieutenant of the Royal Marines who had been sailing as a passenger, and two seamen.
 The next day the three British men were able to recapture Commerce; they then sailed her to Kinsale.